Eirin-Grinde/Sorting-Arrays/README.md

 The first four was part of the original assignment.
 Stooge was added as an extra algorithm to experiment with a worse theoretical performance.

 ## How to use
-Compile the Java files and run 'Main'.
+Compile the Java files and run `Main`.
 The program will ask for:

 1. The filename containing the array/integers to sort.